Bnz-0/Shortrack/README.md

 That's why in the actual version there's 2 different process: the **listener** and the **player**, running as different users.

 **"Why you keep both version?"**\
-Because the first one is shorter, stored in a single file, run as a single process, **it doesn't open any kind socket** and finally... **it works on Windows** (yeah, every kind of process can listen the keyboard without a particular permission... good luck Windows users!)
+Because the first one is shorter, simplier, all in a single file, runs as a single process, **it doesn't open any kind socket** and finally... **it works on Windows** (yeah, every kind of process can listen the keyboard without a particular permission... good luck Windows users!)

+So basically is a nicer solution with some problems and I decided to keep it here just in case